hoho0001/mad9022-w19/docs/instructor-notes.md

 More videos on Google maps and other topics that have no videos

 Add animated interface .gif files for each assignment

+Add screenshots to TinyShell README.md file.
+Then update the wiki pages for TinyShell